Signs and symptoms of scrotal masses vary depending on the abnormality. Signs and symptoms might include:

 - Pus or blood in the urine

 When to see a doctor

 Some scrotal masses are more common in children.
-See your doctor if your son experiences symptoms of a scrotal mass, if you have any concerns about the development of his genitals, or if he is "missing" a testicle — an undescended or retractile testicle, which may increase the risk of some scrotal masses later in life.
+See your doctor if your son experiences symptoms of a scrotal mass, if you have any concerns about the development of his genitals or if he is "missing" a testicle — an undescended or retractile testicle, which might increase the risk of some scrotal masses later in life.